ngs2410/smarter-complete/README.md

-3. While this is not true for all programmers, a couple of friends have identified that a lot of "average" programming these days involves simply copying and pasting code from one place to another, adjusting some variables and moving on.
+3. While this is not true for all programmers, a couple of friends have identified that a lot of "average" programming these days involves simply copying and pasting code from one place (another file or Stack Overflow) to another, adjusting some variables and moving on.
 Similarly depressing.

 4. I was looking for a project to try out some new (to me) technologies.